isomerpages/imda-pixel/_documentation/Code Template.md

 * The border around the circle is added by `border:8px solid white;`
 * Font size: Person (1em) > Designation / Company (0.9em) > Description (0.8em)
 * `width:33%` is the size of the column for the logos.
+* There is a white border around each table cell `border: 15px solid white; `

 # Incubatees
 #### Community > Incubatees